Liaquat National Memorial Library

 The Liaquat National Memorial Library is a public library located at the Stadium Road in Karachi, Pakistan.

 History

 The National Library of Pakistan was established in 1951 as a branch directorate.
-In the year 1954, the Liaquat Memorial Library was declared a legal depository under the Copyright Law.
+In the year 1954, the Liaquat Memorial Library was constructed by Haji Illyas Hassan Mughal bery famous architecture of that time.
+The Liaquat Memorial Library declared a legal depository under the Copyright Law.
 This library continued to function of the National Library until 1986.
 Over a short span of few years the library has acquired numerous collections through purchases, copyright deposits, gifts, exchanges, and donations.
 The library has total holdings of 144,000 volumes (73,000 English and European Languages, 40,000 Oriental Languages).